zygos/wd-material/material/3-frameworks/3-rest-api/1-rest.md

 For now, you can think of them as:

-- controllers - modules that handle requests and send responses
+- **controllers** - modules that handle requests and send responses
-- services - modules that handle business logic
+- **services** - modules that handle business logic
-- models - modules that directly define some structure and methods that models your data, typically in the database.
-However, we will refer to models in a broader sense as anything that deals with manipulating your data in the database.
+- **models** - modules that directly define some structure and methods that model your data, typically in the database.
+However, we will refer to models broadly as anything that deals with manipulating your data in the database.
 Sometimes, that involves encapsulating all the database access logic in a separate module called a repository, but we will cross that bridge when we get there.

-There is nothing inherently special about these names; these are just labels we use to describe some layers of an application.
+These names are not inherently special; they are just labels we use to describe some layers of an application.

 Some small applications could be easily maintained only with controllers.
 When an application grows, just through sheer refactoring by trying to separate concerns, you would eventually arrive at a solution that separates the business logic and data access from the handling requests.
 Eventually, you may have additional in-between layers with more specific concerns.